yangsoosong/google-geocoding-api/parsingAddresses.md

 Some challenges I had with -> duplicate addresses for some address(previous one oevrriding when next one is null, solved by resetting the response value) xml length -> response is only 8000 characters long and it had limit thus returning null value

+	- when there is zero_result from google, just put original address
+	- replace carriage counter from database to single space
+	- length of xml was limited in sql(sauthrequest) -> store in a table

 #### (unsolved ones)
 few address(137) in 11 countries(country in ('cn', 'jp', 'hk', 'ro','eg','vn','ru','bh','th','ma','ae') contain native characters